Postgraduate Diploma Course offered by Dr. Bhau Daji Lad Museum

 Abhay Sardesai has been the Editor of ART India, the premier art magazine of India, since November 2002.
 Under his editorship, the magazine has developed a Culture Studies-oriented approach and has become more inter-disciplinary in its theme-based explorations.
 He has been a Visiting Faculty in Aesthetics at the Department of English, University of Mumbai, and has also been the Chair of Humanities, Kamla Raheja Vidyanidhi Institute of Architecture, Mumbai.
 He teaches at the Smt.
 P. N. Doshi Women’s College of Arts and also at various other institutions like Jnanapravaha and TISS.
 He has written widely on Art and Literature and read from his work at various places including the University of Princeton, University of Cambridge, Mumbai University, S.N.D.T.
 University, Sarai and NGMA.

 Girish Shahane is an independent writer based in Mumbai.
 Shahane received a Rhodes scholarship to Oxford University, where he completed his M.Phil in Modern English Literature.
-He was an editor of the Art News Magazine of India between 1998 and 2000.
+He has been Editor of Art India magazine and Director of the Skoda Prize for Contemporary Indian Art.
 He has lectured and presented papers at venues like the NCPA and NGMA in Mumbai; the Max Mueller Bhavan, Bengaluru; the Tate Modern, London; and the Art Institute, Chicago, and many others.
 His articles on art, film and cultural politics have been published in leading newspapers and journals in India and abroad.
+He was Artistic Director of Art Chennai 2014, and has recently been appointed Artistic Director of the India Art Fair, Delhi, 2015.

 Vidya Shivadas is a curator based in New Delhi.
 After her Bachelors in Sociology from Delhi University and a Masters in Art Criticism from Faculty of Fine Arts, M S University, Vadodara, she joined Vadehra Art Gallery in 2002, where she has curated several exhibitions.
 She also worked as a researcher on the Getty-funded study Museology and the Colony being conducted by Jawaharlal Nehru University, New Delhi and University of California, Los Angeles under the guidance of Dr Kavita Singh and Dr Saloni Mathur.
 In 2007, she was invited by Goethe-Institut and the Education Department of Documenta 12 to participate in the educational programme of Documenta 12 in Kassel, Germany.
 Shivadas is currently working with Foundation of Indian Contemporary Art (FICA) where her role is to create links between academia and the art market and promote the exchange of knowledge about Indian art through workshops and the establishment of an archive.

-Dr. Kavita Singh is an art historian.
+Dr. Kavita Singh is an art historian and Associate Professor at the School of Arts and Aesthetics, JNU.
 Her research interests include the history and politics of museum collections, the social history of Indian painting, and the application of narrative theory to art.
 Her publications include New Insights into Sikh Art (Marg, 2002) and essays in several international and national journals and edited volumes.
 She has been Research Editor, Marg Publications and Guest Curator, San Diego Museum of Art and Museum Intern at the Asia Society in New York.
-She was co-curator of Power and Desire: Indian Paintings from the Binney Collection, an exhibition of Indian miniature paintings that traveled through the US, Europe and Asia.
+She was co-curator of Power and Desire: Indian Paintings from the Binney collection, an exhibition of Indian miniature paintings that traveled through the US, Europe and Asia.
 In 2005 she received a major grant from the Getty Foundation for a collaborative project to study the place of museums in the social landscape of India today.

 Pooja Sood is the Director of KHOJ International Artists’ Association, an autonomous artist led registered society which is committed to experimentation and exchange in the visual arts.
 Since 2000, she has researched and facilitated the establishment of the South Asia Network for the Arts (SANA) and is also the Founding Director of the ATSA (ArThinkSouthAsia) programme which is dedicated to capacity building art professionals.
 Pooja’s contribution has been in the field of curating alternative contemporary art practices as well as exploring different models of collaboration and institution building in contemporary art.
 As an independent curator, Pooja is currently one of the co-curators for the opening exhibition at the National Museum of Modern and Contemporary Art, Korea.
 She is the editor of The KHOJ Book: 1997-2007 (2010) and Video Art in India (2003), among others.
 She is a Chevening Scholar for the Clore Leadership programme, UK (2009-2010).